FAQ for Sales Quotes in SAP Cloud for Customer

 - Pending – quote has been submitted to a customer (implies that submitted quote items cannot be deleted).
 In case of bi-directional replication quote turns to pending, once the quote is transferred to ERP.

-- Won – quote has at least one referenced sales order (C4C or ERP) or was manually Set As Won via user action.
+- Won – quote has at least one referenced sales order (C4C or ERP) or was manually Set As Won via user action (Note, it will be reopened in case of bi-directional sales quote integration if no referenced sales orders in S/4 or ERP exists).

 Life Cycle Status contains the following values: